SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 #### Connection to OBS Studio

 SAMMI Core can directly connect to OBS Websocket to control your OBS Studio.
-You can start/stop streaming, switch scenes, change source stetings, control media, animate your sources, toggle filters and much more.
+You can start/stop streaming, switch scenes, change source settings, control media, animate your sources, toggle filters and much more.

 #### Extensions